 About 95% of the cells inside a human body are bacteria, and most of these bacteria live in the digestive tract.
 Human skin also hosts billions of bacteria.
 There are more bacterial cells in the human body compared to human cells.
 These bacteria are all not bad for us either.
 Unlike disease-causing bacteria, many bacteria within the human body are useful and are called 'probiotics.'
 These bacteria protect the body from infections and provide several essential nutrients for the healthy functioning of our system.

 Conversely, when there is a defect in these self-destruction systems, situations like autoimmune diseases occur.
-Thereby, normal cells are also attacked and destroyed by the immune system of mistaking it as a foreign body.
+Therefore, normal cells are also attacked and destroyed by the immune system, mistaking it as a foreign body.
 The latest researches are looking into the genetic and environmental reasons behind defective apoptosis and autoimmune diseases.